History of Hinduism: Bhakti movement

 Rama and Krishna became the focus of a strong bhakti tradition, which found expression particularly in the Bhagavata Purana.
 The Krishna tradition subsumed numerous Naga, yaksa and hill and tree-based cults.
-Siva absorbed local cults by the suffixing of Isa or Isvara to the name of the local deity, for example, Bhutesvara, Hatakesvara, Chandesvara.
+Shiva absorbed local cults by the suffixing of Isa or Isvara to the name of the local deity, for example, Bhutesvara, Hatakesvara, and Chandesvara.
 In 8th-century royal circles, the Buddha started to be replaced by Hindu gods in pujas.
 This also was the same period of time the Buddha was made into an avatar of Vishnu.

-The first documented bhakti movement was founded by Karaikkal Ammaiyar.
-She wrote poems in Tamil about her love for Shiva and probably lived around the 6th century CE.
-The twelve Alvars who were Vaishnavite devotees and the sixty-three Nayanars who were Shaivite devotees nurtured the incipient bhakti movement in Tamil Nadu.
+The first documented Bhakti movement was founded by the first three Vaishnavite Alvars.
+Traditionally, the Alvars are considered to have lived between 4200 BCE and 2700 BCE, while some texts account for range between 4200 BCE and early 5th century.
+Traditional dates take them to the age of Shuka from the period of the Mahabharata and Bhagavata Purana, the first four (Poigai Alvar, Bhoothath Alvar, Peyalvar and Tirumalisai Alvar) are from the Dvapara Yuga, while Nammalvar, Madhurakavi Alvar and others belong to the Kali Yuga.
+Shuka is dated minimum around 200 BCE.
+Hence the first three Alvars are also considered minimum 200 BCE.
+The twelve Alvars who were Vaishnavite devotees and the sixty-three Nayanars who were Shaivite devotees nurtured the incipient Bhakti movement in Tamil Nadu.

 During the 12th century CE in Karnataka, the Bhakti movement took the form of the Virashaiva movement.
 It was inspired by Basavanna, a Hindu reformer who created the sect of Lingayats or Shiva bhaktas.
 During this time, a unique and native form of Kannada literature-poetry called Vachanas was born.